 The TOEFL is required of all applicants whose native language is not English.
 This requirement is waived only for applicants who will have received a baccalaureate degree, prior to matriculation at Yale, from a college or university where English is the primary language of instruction.
 Waivers are not granted for those who have received a masters degree from such an institution.
 Please review this flow chart to determine whether you are required to submit TOEFL scores.
 If you do not need to submit the scores, there is no formal waiver process or form required.

 Applicants must achieve a score of at least 600 on the paper version of the exam, 250 on the computer-based exam, and 100 on the internet-based exam.
 Applicants should take the test no later than November and no earlier than 24 months prior to applying to the BBS Program.
 Please use institution code 3987 when reporting your scores to the BBS Program; you do not need a department code.

-The International English Language Testing System (IELTS) scores are acceptable in addition to or in lieu of TOEFL and TSE test scores.
+The International English Language Testing System (IELTS) scores are acceptable in addition to or in lieu of TOEFL scores.
 For details about this testing alternative, please visit www.ielts.org.
 At the time of test-taking you will want to specify Yale University Graduate School of Arts and Sciences.